The LearnClash SRS Retention Curve: 3 Stages [2026]

 LearnClash’s curve has three points instead of an open-ended ladder.
 That’s the design choice the rest of this article unpacks.

-What Does the LearnClash Retention Curve Look Like in April 2026?
+What Shape Does the LearnClash Retention Curve Take?

-The 7-day pass rate (72%) sits well above what a baseline forgetting curve predicts at the same interval (~25-33% for unfamiliar nonsense material per Ebbinghaus, higher for meaningful material).
+The 7-day check sits well above what a baseline forgetting curve predicts at the same interval (Ebbinghaus measured roughly 25-33% retained for unfamiliar nonsense material, higher for meaningful material).
 The lift comes from active recall during the original encounter.
 Testing once at encoding and again at 7 days roughly doubles unaided retention, which matches the Roediger-Karpicke testing-effect literature.

-Key takeaway: The 7-day pass rate measures memory plus the testing effect from the original encounter, which is why it sits well above raw forgetting predictions.
+Key takeaway: A pass at the 7-day check reflects memory plus the testing effect from the original encounter, which is why a well-designed SRS sits well above raw forgetting predictions.

-The 90-day pass rate (81%) is higher than the 7-day rate, which surprises people.
-The reason: a card that reaches the 90-day check has already passed the 7-day check, so the 90-day cohort is pre-selected for cards the player has actually encoded.
+The 90-day check is where a counterintuitive effect kicks in: the pass rate at 90 days tends to run higher than at 7 days, not lower.
+The reason is survivor bias.
+A card that reaches the 90-day check has already cleared the 7-day check, so the 90-day cohort is pre-selected for cards the player has actually encoded.
 Survivor bias works in the curve’s favor.

 Did you know?
 A 2024 meta-analysis of 29 spaced-practice studies found 25-50% better long-term retention than cramming.
 LearnClash’s 7-day and 90-day intervals sit inside that band.